D1ang/BasicLedger/README.md

 By replacing it with just the slim version the bug was fixed and external file loading with it.

 ### jQuery 3.5 not loading the navbar
-From some reason still unclear the latest version of jQuery has a bug that the bootstrap navbar toggler stops working.
+From some reason still unclear the latest version of jQuery has a bug that prevents the bootstrap navbar toggler from working.
-It is clickable but I will not do anything or provides any errors on the console.
+It is clickable but I will not do anything an does not provide any errors on the console.
 By downgrading jQuery to 3.4.1 the bug is fixed and the Bootstrap navbar toggler functions as it should.

 ### Locale show improper currency on Heroku server
-As functions properly on a local server after deploying the code to Heroku the currency changed to US dollar.
+As functions properly on a local server after deploying the code to Heroku the currency changed to US dollars.
-Although the ledger will mostly be used in the EURO region, I changed `locale.setlocale(locale.LC_ALL, '')` to `locale.setlocale(locale.LC_ALL, 'en_IE.utf8')`
-To force it to load the EURO currency on the Heroku server.
+Although the ledger will mostly be used in the EURO region, I changed `locale.setlocale(locale.LC_ALL, '')` to `locale.setlocale(locale.LC_ALL, 'en_IE.utf8')` to force it to load the EURO currency on Heroku servers.
 I need to find a different solution for a proper fix eventually.

 ### The ISOdate adventure
 I tried to use ISOdates but with the current knowledge was not successful to properly apply them.
 MongoDB would accept the input as an ISOdate but returning them to readable dates in DataTables was a bit problematic.
 I do understand that it would be a better use of code, but I went around the problem by using a string for the dates.
-By using string-based dates the DataTables library can easily search on the month name, which would be an extra bonus in usage.
+By using string-based dates the DataTables library can easily search on the month name, which is an extra bonus in usage.

 The following tests have been used to ensure proper site functionality: